Different playing techniques

 Block chord techniques.

 The tab above shows two different ways to play block chords.
-In the first measure is the chord in one sequence whereas the chord is played in two sequences in the second measure.
+In the first measure, the chord is in one sequence while the chord is played in two sequences in the second measure.
 The second technique gives an opportunity to play with an alternate bass.

 Fingerpicking

 This is a very common technique when the fingers are playing the strings.
-Fingerpicking are often referred to playing just one string at time in the opposite to regular strumming.
+Fingerpicking is often referred to playing just one string at time, as opposed to regular strumming.

 Relevant techniques concerning fingerpicking are free strokes and rest strokes.
-Free stroke is a way of playing by releasing the finger away (up) from the string.
-Rest stroke can be seen as opposite, the finger or thumb is instead heading against an adjacent string there it stops.
+The free stroke is a way of playing by releasing the finger away (up) from the string.
+The rest stroke can be seen as the opposite, the finger or thumb is instead heading against an adjacent string where it stops.

 Flat Picking